Tips to Lower Cholesterol

 * Fried foods

-* Desserts made with lard, shortening, and butter
+* Desserts made with lard, shortening, or butter

 "Saturated fats should be very limited," says Kelly O'Connor, R.D., LDN, CDE, of the Diabetes Center at Mercy in Baltimore

-Choose lean cuts of meat, low-fat dairy products, and monounsaturated fats (found in nuts, avocados, and olive, peanut, and canola oils) for healthy alternatives to saturated fats.
-For instance, top your salad with heart-smart olive oil vinaigrette and almonds.
-Plus, monounsaturated fats and polyunsaturated fats help reduce triglycerides.
-Replace saturated fats with small portions of monounsaturated and/or polyunsaturated fats to raise your HDL cholesterol.
+Choose lean cuts of meat, low-fat or fat-free dairy products, and foods that contain monounsaturated fats, such as nuts, avocados, and olive, peanut, and canola oils.
+Plus, monounsaturated fats and polyunsaturated fats can help reduce triglycerides.
+Replace saturated fats with small portions of monounsaturated and/or polyunsaturated fats to help raise your HDL cholesterol.

 When plant sterols are incorporated into orange juice, margarine spreads (think Benecol, Take Control, or Smart Balance Plus), and yogurt, your body utilizes them to lower levels of LDL cholesterol.

-Include two grams of plant sterols in your daily diet to successfully lower your cholesterol, says cardiologist Stephen Devries.
+Include 2 grams of plant sterols or stanols in your daily diet to successfully lower your cholesterol, says cardiologist Stephen Devries.
 For example, drink one 4-ounce glass of plant sterol-fortified orange juice, and eat plant sterol-fortified margarine spreads and yogurt.

 Opt for Omega-3s